Let’s unite, make Nigeria great — Senate President - Vanguard News

 The Minister of State for Steel Development, Chief Samson Ogah, who represented President Muhammadu Buhari at the event, conveyed the president’s solidarity to Kalu’s family.

-Buhari commended the lawmaker and his siblings for “remembering their late father,” saying: “This is the essence of having responsible children as you all.”
+Buhari commended the lawmaker and his siblings for “remebering their late father,” saying: “This is the essence of having responsible children as you all.”

 Sen. Theodore Orji, who succeeded Kalu as Abia governor and later got embroiled in deep political enmity with him, as well as Kalu’s estranged Deputy Governor, Abaribe, were among the dignitaries at the event, held at Kalu’s Camp Neya’s country home.